Careers and employability

-- Prospects for Sociology – information on transferable skills, career areas and job options
+- Prospects for Sociology – for information on transferable skills, career areas and job options.

-- The British Sociological Association (BSA) - information on careers for sociology graduates
+- The British Sociological Association (BSA) - for information on careers, specifically tailored to sociology graduates.

 I think the career opportunities in Manchester post-graduation are very good.
 I have made some lifelong friends and some great career contacts.Samantha Simpson / Sociology graduate